rifathcsedu/MicroLambda/README.md

-# Re-Lambda
+# MicroLambda

-## Docker installation for Raspberry PI
+## Docker installation for Ubuntu 18.04
 Clone the project into the each RPI and run this commands:

     sudo ./installation_docker_rpi.sh